Top 4 Power Paint Rollers

 This smaller power paint roller from Wagner is designed to get into those very hard to reach small spaces.

-Edge that door, corner, window, and/or trim faster than with a traditional paint roller and brush system.
-The paint reservoir in the roller eliminates the need for a tray and drips are a thing of the past.
-This roller applies a consistent layer of paint for a smooth continuous finish that is 3 inch wide.
+Edge doors, corners, windows, and trim faster than with a traditional roller and brush system.
+The paint reservoir built into the roller eliminates the need for a paint tray, and drips become a thing of the past.
+This roller applies a consistent layer of paint for a smooth, continuous finish that is 3 inches wide.

-To save you time, the roller holds up to 6 oz of paint and will cover 96 linear feet for each fill.
-This means you can paint the trim in a 12×12 room with approximately 2 – 3 fills of the roller.
-It also features a paint roller edge guard for the straight lines.
+To save you time, the roller holds up to 6 ounces of paint.
+That means you can paint the trim in a 12×12 room with just 2 to 3 fills of the roller.
+It also features a paint roller edge guard to help create clean, straight lines.

-Save even more time because you don’t have to tape your edges when you use this 3 inch Power Paint Roller because it produces precise straight lines.
+Save even more time because you won’t need to tape your edges when using this 3-inch Power Paint Roller—its precise application produces sharp, straight lines every time.

 Precise Straight Lines